Pow Wow Information

 A Special Thank You

-Pow Wow #20, September 22, 2007.
-The Northern Hoop and the Campmasters would like to extend our heartfelt thanks to all that were there.
-We would like to thank the Head Dancers Liz & Dave Armstrong, for the Wonderful Job they did and for their dedication to the Pow Wow.
-We would also like to send our heartfelt thanks to the drums, Canyon Singers, Strongheart Singers & Painted Turtle, for the Great job they did.
-With out the drums the Pow Wow would not have been.
+Pow Wow #28, September 26, 2015: The Northern Hoop would like to extend our heartfelt thanks to all that were there.
+We would like to thank the Head Dancers, for the wonderful job they did and for their dedication to the Pow Wow.
+We would also like to send our heartfelt thanks to the drum (Jon and Jeff and Joni, you were great).
+With out the drum the Pow Wow would not have been.
 We are always appreciative of seeing good friends.
-We would also like to thank all the Vendors that were there.
 All the Dancers were Great and we would like to Thank them for a job well done.
-We would like to also thank the Family and Friends that attended, with out your support and helping hands, the Pow Wow would not have been a success.
+We would like to thank the Family and Friends that attended, with out your support and helping hands, the Pow Wow would not have been a success.
 We would also like to Thank all of our friends who traveled here and helped with the teaching and other things that they helped out with, we Thank You so much for your support.
-Our gratitude also goes out to our Lori for the dinner that she prepared, there were many raves over the dinner and Ranger George and his staff for their support and hard work at the Pow Wow, as always it was most appreciated.
-There were approxiamely 800 - 900 people in attendance and all of these people are appreciated.
-Thank You for making this years Pow Wow such a sucessful event!!
+Thank you to Ranger George and his staff for their support and hard work at the Pow Wow, as always it was most appreciated.
+Thank You for making this years Pow Wow a sucessful event!!

-I personally would like to Thank the Northern Hoop Members who have once again did a great job with the Pow Wow, your dedication to the group and to the Pow Wow is what makes this Pow Wow one of the ones people talk about and continue to come to year after year.
+I personally would like to Thank the Northern Hoop Members who have once again did a great job with the Pow Wow, your dedication to the group and to the Pow Wow is what made this Pow Wow one of the ones people talk about.
 "THANK YOU" my friends.

-One of our Northern Hoop Members, who is an inspiration to the young folks, Anthony Wayne is affiliated with the Pokagon Potawatomi Tribe.
+One of our Northern Hoop Members, who is an inspiration to the young folks, Anthony Wayne is affiliated with the Pokagon Potawatomi Tribe also a singer on the Stubby Grass Drum.
 We are all proud of the way that he has grown and is learning the way and his respect of the circle.
 There are many who could learn a lot from this young man.

 She Danced